Why travellers prefer Blue Cross

 The combination of flavors may be a bit surprising, but we’re sure you’ll love the result.
 The recipe is simple: shuck the corn cobs and grill them on the barbecue.
 When they’re done, cover them with a blend of mayonnaise, sour cream, crumbled cojita or grated Parmesan cheese, and chili spices.
 Set aside for a few minutes before serving with cilantro and a few lime wedges.

 Make your own homemade smoked salmon in minutes!
 Get out your charcoal barbecue and spread some charcoal in one half.
 Meanwhile, season your salmon.
 When the barbecue is ready, spread the salmon on the grill over the half without the charcoal so it’s cooked over indirect heat.
-To give a woody flavor to your fish, add some cedar chips to the charcoal.
+To give a woody flavour to your fish, add some cedar chips to the charcoal.
 Close the top and let the salmon cook for 15 minutes.
 It’s as simple as that!

 To make this spicy yet refreshing side, cut Lebanese cucumbers in quarters and sweat them with a little coarse salt.
 After a few minutes, drain the cucumbers and cover them with a mixture of Korean gochugaru (crushed chili peppers), ginger, garlic, and a sweetener of your choice.
 Set aside for at least 15 minutes before serving.

 Vegetable noodles are an innovative and tasty alternative to wheat-based pasta.
 A variety of accessories are available for making vegetable noodles, which can be eaten raw or cooked.
 To make the salad, cut the zucchinis in spirals (we recommend you then cut the spirals with scissors so they’re not too long), and then add pesto, fresh bocconcini, black olives, sundried tomatoes, and ground black pepper.
 Quick and easy!